-The Trustee Board is conversant with the Scheme's Trust Deed and Rules, SIP and other key administrative documents, and has appropriate knowledge of pensions and trust law and matters relating to scheme funding and investment.

-- The Chair of the Trustee Board and the Chair of the DCSC are professional trustees who have many years' experience of acting as pension scheme trustees for a number of different schemes. - The Trustee Board's specialist legal, actuarial and DC advisers attend DCSC and Trustee meetings as appropriate to advise on specific matters on the agenda. - The combined experience of the Trustee Board includes expertise on a broad range of business disciplines and commercial expertise.
+- The Trustee Board is conversant with the Scheme's Trust Deed and Rules, SIP and other key administrative documents, and has appropriate knowledge of pensions and trust law and matters relating to scheme funding and investment. - The Chair of the Trustee Board and the Chair of the DCSC are professional trustees with many years' experience acting as pension scheme trustees for a number of different schemes. - The Trustee Board's specialist legal, actuarial and DC advisers attend DCSC and Trustee meetings as appropriate to advise on specific matters on the agenda. - The combined experience of the Trustee Board includes expertise on a broad range of business disciplines and commercial expertise.

-Considering the knowledge and experience of the Trustee Directors and the specialist advice (both in writing and whilst attending meetings) received from the appointed professional advisors, the Trustee believes it is well-placed to exercise its functions properly and effectively.
+Considering the knowledge and experience of the Trustee Directors and the specialist advice (both in writing and whilst attending meetings) received from the appointed professional advisers, the Trustee believes it is well-placed to exercise its functions properly and effectively.

-Huw E vans
+Huw Evans

-Signed by the Chair of the Trustee E soard of the LV= F - Pension Scheme Trustee
+Signed by the Chair of the Trustee Board of the LV= Pension Scheme Trustee

-22 O ctober 2021
+29/10/2022

-Date -
+Date

-Appendix to the Chair's Statement:
+Appendix to Chair's Statement: